Charles, Count of Marsan: Scandal of 1682

+Marriages

+Following the scandal of 1682, the king hastened to marry off many of queer men who had been involved, including Marsan.
+Only a month after the scandal, the king approved Marsan's marriage to the wealthy heiress Marie d'Albret, Dame de Pons, Countess of Moissens, Princess of Mortagne (1650-1692); the king also signed their marriage contract.
+Marsan and Albret were married on 1 March 1683.
+They had no issue.

-At the age of 35, he married "Catherine" Thérèse de Goyon de Matignon a daughter of Henri Goyon and Marie Françoise Le Tellier, herself a sister of François Michel Le Tellier de Louvois.
+Marsan's second marriage was to Catherine Thérèse de Goyon de Matignon (1662-1699), a daughter of Henri Goyon and Marie Françoise Le Tellier, herself a sister of François Michel Le Tellier de Louvois.
 She was an aunt of Jacques I, Prince of Monaco.
-Madame de Sévigné noted that he married Catherine for the fortune she had been left by her later husband.

-Catherine was previously married to Jean-Baptiste Colbert de Seignelay, son of Jean Baptiste Colbert, and was already the mother of four children.
-The couple were married on 22 September 1696 and had three children, two of whom survived infancy.
-Catherine died in childbirth with her last child, a daughter named Marie who died some 9 days after birth.
-Charles never married again.
+Catherine had previously been married to Jean-Baptiste Colbert de Seignelay, son of Jean-Baptiste Colbert, and was already the mother of four children.

+The couple were married on 22 September 1696 and they had three children, two of whom survived infancy.
+Catherine died in childbirth in 1699 with her last child, a daughter named Marie, who died some nine days after birth.
+Marsan never remarried.

+Having earned a reputation for being an "avaricious pursuer of wealthy widows," Saint-Simon records that Marsan "lived as long as he could at the expense" of women and widows, particularly his two wealthy wives.

+Military career

+In February 1684, in anticipation of the upcoming campaign in Flanders that spring, the king made Marsan his aide-de-camp.

+Honours

-He was created a knight of the Order of the Holy Spirit, the most prestigious military knighthood of the Ancien Régime, on 31 December 1688 at Versailles.
-His two brothers, Louis and Philippe, were also created members of the order on the same day.
+Marsan was created a knight of the Order of the Holy Spirit, the most prestigious military knighthood of the Ancien Régime, on 31 December 1688 at Versailles.
+His two brothers, the Count of Armagnac and the Chevalier de Lorraine, were also created members of the order on the same day.

+In 1698, Marsan was chosen, along with a contingent of other Lorraine princes étrangers (including his brother, the count of Armagnac), to accompany Élisabeth Charlotte d'Orléans to meet her new husband, Leopold, Duke of Lorraine.

+Properties

+Marsan maintained apartments at Versailles in the Aile du Nord, except between 1692 and 1696, when Albret and Marsan lived in the Corps Central of the palace.

+Death

-Charles died in Paris at the age of 60.
+Marsan died in Paris on 13 November 1708, at the age of 60.
+Saint-Simon records three to four decades after the event that he died of starvation resulting from paralysis of the throat, which prevented him from swallowing.

-His last male line descendant was Camille, Prince of Marsan, brother of the last Count of Marsan.
-His last female line descendant, through his granddaughter "Louise" Henriette Gabrielle (Duchess of Bouillon by marriage) was her only surviving son Jacques Léopold de La Tour d'Auvergne, the last Duke of Bouillon.
-He has no known descendants.
+His last male line descendant was Camille, Prince of Marsan, who was also the last count of Marsan following the death of his father, Charles Louis de Lorraine.
+Marsan's last female line descendant, through his granddaughter Louise Henriette Gabrielle (Duchess of Bouillon by marriage), was her only surviving son Jacques Léopold de La Tour d'Auvergne, the last Duke of Bouillon.